• Skip to primary navigation

 This saag curry recipe is great too if you are eating healthily as it is based on simple healthy ingredients.
 Simple to make and low in fat and great for a high protein low carb option and eating clean!

-Serve with cauliflower rice for a low carb option.
+Serve with cauliflower rice for a low carb option, or with steamed basmati rice and cucumber raita.

-Also suitable for meal prep for the week ahead.
+Also suitable for meal prep for the week ahead because the flavours develop.

 Storage